Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).

 The head of your upper arm bone fits into a rounded socket in your shoulder blade.
 This socket is called the glenoid.
 A combination of muscles and tendons keeps your arm bone centered in your shoulder socket.
 These tissues are called the rotator cuff.
 They cover the head of your upper arm bone and attach it to your shoulder blade.
 The muscles and tendons in the shoulder can develop shoulder pain that requires treatment and physical therapy to relieve you of pain and restore your range of motion.

 Strengthening your arm, neck and shoulder muscles, and using good body mechanics are great ways to ensure your shoulder stays strong.
-But if you do develop a shoulder problem, a visit to BPC at our shoulder center in Bangkok for shoulder pain treatment and physiotherapy will allow you to recover quickly and completely.
+But if you do develop a shoulder problem, a visit to BPC at our shoulder center in Bangkok for shoulder pain and frozen shoulder treatment and physiotherapy will allow you to recover quickly and completely.

 BPC’s 4 step process was established by our team of expert physiotherapists to best guide you through a successful recovery while empowering patients to take charge of their health through our personalized exercise program.